MiaDor12/Advanced_Feature_Engineering_of_Raw_Data_of_Stocks-with_PySpark/README.md

-# Advanced featue engenireeng with pyspark on raw data of stocks
+# Advanced Feature Engineering of Raw Data of Stocks with PySpark

 * The notebook contains processing of quotes of several stocks that I downloaded from the site http://firstratedata.com.
 * I built features and labels in a recursive matter using historical data.
 The features and labels engineering is performed by pyspark on an AWS cluster, so the processing is completely parallel, and can process huge data volumes.